AASR Constitution 2019 (REVISED)

 a.
 Both the AASR Executive and AASR members may propose candidates for office.

 b.
 The AASR Executive appoints a Nominations Committee of AASR members who do not seek office themselves.
 It may solicit nominations from AASR members.
-It shall submit nominations for the next Executive no later than six months before the elections at the IAHR quinquennial World Congress.
+It shall submit nominations for the next Executive no later than six months before the elections.

 e.
-The elections shall be held during the AASR General Meetings at the quinquennial IAHR World Congresses.
+The elections shall be held during the AASR General Meetings at either AASR Conferences or the quinquennial IAHR World Congresses.
 They shall be supervised by the members of the Nominations Committee present.

 8. CONSTITUTION CHANGES